Social media gives salespeople opportunities they just didn't have several years ago — even three years ago!

 Connect, connect, connect!
 Connect before you talk to somebody, connect after the first phone call, and definitely connect (if you haven't already) after you meet for the first time.

-My fiancé often connects with decision-makers on LinkedIn before he even shares a Valid Business Reason.
-He's successful at receiving connections because he takes time to be a thought leader prior to.
-He posts interesting articles about the industry he's in and articles that would be interesting to those he sells to.
-So when he asks to connect with prospects, they can clearly see that he is not a waste of their time.
+Connect with decision-makers on LinkedIn before you even shares a Valid Business Reason.
+This can help you be successful at receiving connections because you take time to be a thought leader before.
+Post interesting articles about the industry you're in and articles that would be interesting to those you sell to.
+So when you ask to connect with prospects, they can clearly see that you are not a waste of their time.

 Those who engage in the process of buying, selling, partnering, and contracting through social media are transparent and expect you to be transparent as well.
-This doesn't mean that you should ignore the 7 steps of How Selling or to do them in a different order.
-It simply means that you follow the sales process online through social media in addition to having live, in-person communication.
+This simply means that you follow the sales process online through social media in addition to having live, in-person communication.

 Once you get comfortable with social selling, you'll find yourself having very productive conversations online that lead to closing more business offline.